eisnstein/PackCheck/README.md

 ## Usage

-In your terminal `cd` into a .NET project which contains a _.csproj_ file and run:
+In your terminal `cd` into a .NET project or .NET solution and run:

 ```
 packcheck